 |Table Tennis Markets Available at Each Operator|

 For a sport that isn’t traditionally renowned for betting, there are a surprisingly large number of table tennis events you can bet on.
 World Table Tennis Championships, Table Tennis World Cup, the Olympics, ITTF World Tour, European Championships, Asian Games as well as league action from many countries around the globe can be found.
 The types of bets you can place will depend on the popularity of the event; we discuss bet types in further detail later in this article.

 You are extremely unlikely to find bonuses and promotions that directly involve table tennis betting.
 You can, however, use any new customer deal to increase your funds to use on the sport.
 As competition is so fierce between UK bookmakers, our recommended sites all offer incentives for you to try them out.

 These deals come in all shapes and sizes, and which one you choose could well depend on your table tennis betting strategy.
-For high-rollers or those wanting to maximise the benefit they receive are likely to be attracted to matched deposit offers.
+For high rollers or those wanting to maximise the benefit they receive, matched deposit offers are the most attractive.
 When you make your first deposit, the bookie will match that sum with free credit that you can use, MansionBet offer such a deal and will offer a 50% match up to £50.
 You can read more about new customer deals at our dedicated page.

 Live Table Tennis Betting Arena

 Live betting, which is also known as in-play betting, is one of the greatest innovations in online sports betting.
 Instead of placing wagers pre-match, with live betting, you can place bets during the game.
 The high-intensity nature of the sport makes in-play betting an exciting, adrenaline-filled experience.